 My name is Gabi Clayton.
-I am an artist, web designer, book publisher/editor (writer too), hearthkeeper, therapist, wife/mom/grandma/sister, red diaper baby, f/Friend, nontheist Quaker, PFLAG member, vegetarian, she/her pronouns.
+I’m an artist, web designer, book publisher and editor (writer too), hearthkeeper, therapist, wife/mother/grandmother/sister, red diaper baby, f/Friend, nontheist Quaker, PFLAG member, and pescetarian.
+My pronouns are she/her.

 I was born in New York City and have lived in Puerto Rico, San Francisco, Vermont, and Mississippi.
 I’ve been in Olympia, Washington since 1988.
 That is longer than I had ever lived anywhere!